Diy 3d Printed Hotas Joystick

 June 19th; Multiple days work

 Today i have started designing my own gimbal.
-The plane for this is: - 3 Axis - with twist rudder controlss: - easy to assemble - Cheaop - Hall effect sensors for greater accuracy.
+The plan for this is: - 3 Axis - with twist rudder controls: - easy to assemble - Cheap - Hall effect sensors for greater accuracy. - few parts. - easy configurable code/HID

 So far I only have the first axis done.
 IT uses 688zz ball bearings along with a simple design.
-I am hopinh to build on this in the future.
+I am hoping to build on this adding multiple other life featurs

 Total time spent last few days: 7h